rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 There is a project, "Nose2", which is carrying the torch of `nose`.
 However, this is a fledgling project in comparison with `pytest`.
 As of writing this, `pytest` was downloaded 12 million times last month versus `nose2`'s 150 thousand downloads.

-The takeaway here is that, when it comes to picking a testing framework for Python, `pytest` is the clear choice.
+The takeaway here is that `pytest` is the clear choice when it comes to picking a testing framework for Python.
-Any discussion that you come across to the contrary is likely outdated.
+Any discussion that you come across to the contrary is likely outdated or is lending too much legitimacy to out-dated frameworks.
 </div>

 <!-- #region -->